REVERSE HAIR LOSS FOR GOOD WITH RED LIGHT THERAPYapccrm

 PICKING YOUR RED LIGHT THERAPY DEVICE

 - When picking a red light therapy product, there a few things to consider when making this decision.
-Make sure you are buying a high-quality device backed up by an industry-leading lifetime warranty like Solbasium.
+Make sure you are buying a high-quality device backed up by an industry-leading 4 year warranty like Solbasium.
 Most companies choose to offer two or three-year warranties while Solbasium gives you peace of mind knowing that you are buying a product that lasts.
-Before you buy a red light therapy device, be sure that the company has a strong warranty like our lifetime guarantee and return policy in place.
+Before you buy a red light therapy device, be sure that the company has a strong warranty and return policy in place.

 - Take into consideration the price of the device.
 You don’t have to break the bank to reap the rewards of red light therapy.
 Most red light therapy devices on the market are overpriced and under deliver on quality, power output, and craftsmanship.